2025lecyashwanthgmc-ai/Experiment-2/README.md

 Since this is a **common source amplifier**, the output signal is inverted with respect to the input and exhibits a larger amplitude.
+This phase inversion occurs because an increase in the gate voltage increases the drain current, which in turn causes a larger voltage drop across the load at the drain terminal.

+As a result, the drain voltage decreases when the input voltage increases, producing an output signal that is **180° out of phase** with the input.
+At the same time, the change in drain current creates a larger voltage variation at the output, resulting in signal amplification.

 ---